Whether you’re sitting on your behind all day or participating in triathlons, your hips are hard at work.

 - Grasp your left foot with your right hand.

-- Hold this position and feel a mild pull in the front of your leg.
+- Hold this position and feel a gentle stretch in the front of your leg.

 - Repeat with the other leg.